astry-ec/API_Documentation_JSONPlaceHolder/API_Documentation.md

 The API returns data in JSON format and is intended for integration with web applications, reporting tools, and internal business systems.

+# 2. Use Cases
+- This API can be used to:
+- Retrieve a list of registered users
+- View detailed information for a specific user
+- Support testing for user data integration

-# 2. How to Access it
+# How to Access it
 # 3. Limitation